Christian Schwarz-Schilling: Political career

-During this period he began to form an interest in regional politics, joining the Christian Democratic Union in 1960.
+During this period Schwarz-Schilling began to form an interest in regional politics, joining the Christian Democratic Union in 1960.
 In 1964, he joined the regional board of the CDU in Hesse.
 In 1966, Schwarz-Schilling was elected into the regional parliament of Hesse and in 1967 he became the general secretary of the CDU in Hesse.

-Since 1971, Schwarz-Schilling became involved in national politics, becoming member of several councils.
-In 1976 Schwarz-Schilling was elected into the Bundestag and remained a member until 2002.
+Beginning in 1971, Schwarz-Schilling became involved in national politics, becoming member of several councils.
+In 1976 he was elected into the Bundestag and remained a member until 2002.
 During this time he served as the vice-chairman of the Small Business Union of the CDU/CSU between 1977 and 1997.
 In 1979, he became president of the Executive Bureau of the European Small Business Union, which he left in 1982.
 Between 1981 and 1982, he was chairperson of the Research Committee on New Information and Communication Technology of the Bundestag furthering innovative communications technology.

-In 1982, he was appointed Federal Minister of Post and Telecommunications, in the first Kohl cabinet.
-He retained his post for the next three cabinets.
-Schwarz-Schilling was never part of Kohl's inner circle and is, by some, regarded as an unremarkable minister.
-Others see him as a cabinet minister who pursued a long-term strategy of modernisation and actually got things done.
+In 1982, he was appointed Federal Minister of Post and Telecommunications, in the first Helmut Kohl cabinet.
+He retained this post for the next three cabinets.
 During his tenure, cable television was introduced in Germany and commercial television was allowed to broadcast.
 Deutsche Post was privatised, including its Telecom business.
 Schwarz-Schilling also introduced GSM nationwide.
-He was instrumental in pushing the GSM-project of France, Germany and Italy forward both technically and politically.
+He was instrumental in pushing the GSM-project of France, Germany, and Italy forward both technically and politically.
 He was responsible for letting the UK become part of it.
 This culminated in the Bonn declaration of 1987.
-By the time he left office, Germany had one of the most modern communications infrastructures in the world.

-In 1992, Schwarz-Schilling resigned his post in anger at Germany's inaction over atrocities in the then Yugoslavia — rebuffing Chancellor Kohl's protestations that Germany's post-war constitution barred it from stepping in.
-He told the Chancellor he was "ashamed" to belong to such a government, saying he had entered politics in the first place to ensure that atrocities like those perpetrated by the Nazis "never happen again."
-The Munich daily Sueddeutsche Zeitung later commented that "most notable act in office was leaving it".

-As Yugoslavia lurched into chaos, Schwarz-Schilling began to try to mediate between the factions — a role later formalised in the Washington agreement of 1994, and which he held until 2004.

-In 1995, he became chairperson of the sub-committee on Human Rights and Humanitarian Aid.
-In 1998 the sub-committee became a full committee and Schwarz-Schilling became its vice-chairperson, serving until 2002.